 It was during his acclaimed appearance on Channel Seven’s Dancing with the Stars (according to Nick the most nerve wracking experience of his life) that he found a way to advocate for the cause closest to his heart: mental health awareness.» Read more about Nick Bracks

 Skye is the author of YA fantasy books such as the Chasing the Valley trilogy and The Hush.
 She is an enthusiastic speaker who offers a variety of talks and writing workshops designed to spark students’ imaginations.
 Skye is the author of YA fantasy books such as the Chasing the Valley trilogy and The Hush.» Read more about Skye Melki-Wegner

 Ailsa Wild is the author of the beloved Squishy Taylor series, about ninja-daredevil, problem-solving Squishy and the adventures she has with bonus sisters.
 Ailsa is a writer, performer and community artist who loves collaborating.
 She makes stories with scientists, musicians, kids and circus performers.
-Her first publications with Small Friends Books are science adventures starring microbes, molecules and mucus, where the bacteria are the heroes.» Read more about Ailsa Wild
+Her first publications with Small Friends Books are science adventures starring microbes, molecules and mucus, where the bacteria are the heroes.
+One of her latest collaborative projects, graphic novel The Invisible War recently won an Australian Book Design award for Best Design in the education category (May 2017).
+All six of her Squishy Taylor novels also made this year’s list in the children’s section of the ‘Sisters in Crime’ Awards.» Read more about Ailsa Wild

 Andrew is a clinical psychologist who specializes in creating resilience in the lives of parents, children, teenagers and people of all ages.
 Andrew also has expertise in the area of learning and neuroscience and is demand for his presentation on optimising brains and performance.